BrentGTR/Kata-Investec-API-Automated-Test/README.md

-Create an API Test that executes a GET request to: https://swapi.dev/api/people/ and assert that R2-D2’s skin colour is white and blue.
+Create an API Test that executes a GET request to: http://ergast.com/api/f1/2020/circuits.json and assert that the last circuit of the season is in the country of UAE